Basement waterproofing: Interior water drainage

 Although interior water drainage is not technically waterproofing, it is a widely accepted technique in mitigating basement water and is generally referred to as a basement waterproofing solution.
-Many interior drainage systems are patented and recognized by BOCA (Building Officials and Code Administrators) as being effective in controlling basement water.
+Many interior drainage systems are patented and recognized by Building Officials and Code Administrators(BOCA) as being effective in controlling basement water.

 A common system for draining water that has penetrated a basement involves creating a channel around the perimeter of the basement alongside the foundation footers.
 A French drain, PVC pipe, or other drainage system is installed in the newly made channel.
 The installed drain is covered with new cement.

 The drainage system collects any water entering the basement and drains it to an internally placed sump pump system, which will then pump the water out of the basement.
-FEMA recommends basement waterproofing with a water alarm and "battery-operated backup pump" as a preventive measure against the high cost of flooding.
+The Federal Emergency Management Agency (FEMA) recommends basement waterproofing with a water alarm and "battery-operated backup pump" as a preventive measure against the high cost of flooding.
 Wall conduits (such as dimple boards or other membranes) are fastened to the foundation wall and extend over the new drainage to guide any moisture down into the system.